hyungmogu/udacity-cloud-devops-project-5/README.md

 - Blue / Green Deployment will be used
 - Application from project 3 is used
 - Ansible will be used to build infastructure
-- AWS Kubernetes as a Service (EKS) will be used.
+- Kubernetes cluster will be built from scratch on AWS

 ## Pipeline Plan